€16,00

 Frequently asked questions

-How exactly do each variant measure?
+How big are each variant exactly?

 The indicated dimensions (11-15 mm) are approximate as each piece is freeform and not calibrated.
 Nr.1 is the largest (approx. 15×9 mm), nr.3 and nr.4 are the smallest (approx. 11-12 mm).
 As these are unique pieces, exact measurements may vary by ±1-2 mm from the reference.

-Is it durable enough for daily jewelry wear?
+Is it durable enough for everyday jewelry?

-Can the tourmaline be seen in depth or only on the surface?
+Can the tourmaline be seen in depth?